mkovachev/OldMacDsFarm/README.md

 Everywhere a **moo moo**, <br />
 Old MacDonald had a farm, E-I-E-I-O! <br />

-## Home page
+## Web app options

-You can choose between two options:
+From home page you can choose between two options:

 <ol>
-<li>play the song with the five MacDonald animals</li>
+<li>Play the song with the five MacDonald animals</li>
-<li>Or create your own farm and sing the song with help of the lyrics displayed</li>
+<li>Create your own farm and sing the song with help of the lyrics displayed</li>
 </ol>

 ## Web page address